geco-nhm/NHM_workshop_QGIS_R/QGIS_excercise/QGIS_2025_nhm_en.md

 # 9. Help

 Wondering how something is done in QGIS?
+GPT often has good answers

-Check
+Check docs.qgis.org/testing/en/docs/index.html

-Or see what others have posted:
+Or see what others have posted:  https://www.qgistutorials.com/en/

-Look for answers or ask (but rtfm):
+Look for answers or ask (but rtfm): https://gis.stackexchange.com/questions/tagged/qgis

 Search the internet